kubernetes/kubernetes/docs/proposals/horizontal-pod-autoscaler.md

 	MaxCount int
 	// Target is the target average consumption of the given resource that the autoscaler will try
 	// to maintain by adjusting the desired number of pods.
-	// Currently two types of resources are supported: "cpu" and "memory".
+	// Currently this can be either "cpu" or "memory".
 	Target ResourceConsumption
 }